adesso-austria/jamstack-gatsby/README.md

 ### Gatsbyjs specific plugins

-- gatsby-source-filesystem

-... to source content from your local filesystem
+- gatsby-source-filesystem | to source content from your local filesystem

-- gatsby-plugin-sass

-... to natively use *sass*/*scss*
+- gatsby-plugin-sass | to natively use *sass*/*scss*

-- gatsby-transformer-remark

-... to transform your Markdown content into html
+- gatsby-transformer-remark | to transform your Markdown content into html

-- gatsby-source-instagram

-... to fetch instagram posts
+- gatsby-source-instagram | to fetch instagram posts

-- gatsby-plugin-sharp

-... to fetch images in a custom resolution
+- gatsby-plugin-sharp | to fetch images in a custom resolution

-- gatsby-transformer-sharp

-... to transform the image depending on screen-size (and many more options)
+- gatsby-transformer-sharp | to transform the image depending on screen-size (and many more options
+- gatsby-plugin-zopfli | to enable gZip compression
+- gatsby-plugin-manifest | to make it a PWA
+- gatsby-plugin-sw | to enable service worker
+- gatsby-plugin-offline | to make the site available offine

 ### Other libraries